ev3dev/ev3dev.github.io/docs/tutorials/using-pixy-camera.md

 h = pixy.value(4)      # Height of the largest SIG1-object
 ```

 Below are two practical examples.
-They are tested with the latest version of ev3dev
+They are tested with the latest version of
-(as of 21 Dec 2016) and with CMUcam5 Pixy camera for LEGO Mindstorms.
+ev3dev (as of 21 Dec 2016) and with CMUcam5 Pixy camera for LEGO Mindstorms.

+{% include /style/begin-panel.html type="info" heading="Note" %}
+To run the scripts form Brickman, be sure it's executable.
+To make it
+executable run ```chmod +x <file>``` once in the terminal.
+Also don't forget
+the shebang ```#!/usr/bin/env python3``` in the first line of your script.
+{% include /style/end-panel.html %}

 ## Example 1 - Display detected object on EV3-LCD

+This example uses an EV3 with a Pixy camera and a TouchSenor plugged in.
 In this example the camera searches for objects with signature SIG1
 and displays the data graphically on the LCD of the EV3.
 It draws a
 rectangle centered at the X and Y centroid coordinates with measured
 width and height.
-End this script by pressing Ctrl+C.
+End this script by pressing the TouchSensor.

+{% include /style/begin-panel.html type="info" heading="Note" %}
+When running this script from the SSH terminal, the Brickman display may
+reappear at any time, momentarily or permanently.
+Furthermore, when the script
+stops it may take a while to before the screen reverts back to the Brickman
+interface.
+To prevent this, follow these instructions:

+* Run ```sudo chvt 6``` before starting the script.
+This will clear the display.
+For this command you need the password for robot, which is 'maker' by default.
+* Run your script (once or several times).
+* Run ```sudo chvt 1``` to bring back the interface of Brickman.
+{% include /style/end-panel.html %}

 ```
 #!/usr/bin/env python3